Skip to content

 Marinades, Bastes & Sauces

 When it comes to using your jams and jellies for meat, there really is no limit.
-There are lots of great suggestions here, ranging from marinades, basting sauces, finishing sauces, dipping sauces, etc. – for grilling, baking, roasting, slow cooking, stir-frying and more.
-I’ve tried to condense the ideas, but as you can see the options really are endless!
+There are lots of great suggestions here, ranging from marinades, basting sauces, finishing sauces, dipping sauces, etc. – for grilling, baking, roasting, slow cooking, stir-frying, and more.
+I’ve tried to condense the ideas, but as you can see the options are endless!

 One cool thing you can also do if you are ever in need of inspiration is to just go to Google.com – you can type in the fruit and meat you want to use, and bam – almost unlimited ideas!